pentaho/pentaho-platform-plugin-common-ui/docs/platform/web-project.md

 directly contain the bundle implementation module without the need for a sub module.

 A provisioning module, in the context of a Pentaho OSGI project, is a module that automates, as much as possible, the creation of a feature file and potentially the KAR file that allows that feature to be easily deployed.
 One reason why multiple provisioning modules might exist is that it may desired to deploy the bundle(s) in different applications such as pentaho-server and pdi-client (spoon).
 The different targets may warrant different configurations or dependency provisioning and thus different features and KAR files.

+In order to take advantadge of Pentaho conventions and build pipeline, the root project should have the [`pentaho-ce-bundle-parent-pom`](https://github.com/pentaho/maven-parent-poms/blob/7.1.0.0-R/pentaho-ce-parent-pom/pentaho-ce-jar-parent-pom/pentaho-ce-bundle-parent-pom/pom.xml) as its parent project.

 ### Bundle modules